arash-shahmansoori/categorical_planning/README.md

 ## Checkpoints

-The checkpoints for blueprint, detailed, and merged adapters will be made available in the following HuggingFace repositories, respectively:
+The checkpoints for blueprint, detailed, and merged adapters have been made available in the following HuggingFace repositories, respectively:

 ```sh
 arashmsn/Blueprint_Planning_Mistral-7B-Instruct-v0.2